 I confirmed the issue.
 Thanks for your test case.

 If the end of reading buffer is CR, io_unread() needs to unread one more byte for CR.

 I created a patch and a simplified test case for that.

-Updated by luislavena (Luis Lavena) about 8 years ago
+Updated by luislavena (Luis Lavena) over 11 years ago

 jmthomas (Jason Thomas) wrote:

 Is there some reason that the file reading got so messed up between 193p0 and now?
 Was there a refactor / rewrite of this fundamental operation?

 Short answer: yes, there was a refactor of IO on Windows that lead a speed increase in both writing and reading big files.
 Seems there are corner cases that weren't covered by tests.